 Just How Cold Is The Water?

 The first step to getting the correct cold water gear is to identify the temperature of the water where you are riding.

 Use the cold water chart provided above to find out your recommended cold water setup based on water temp.

-Water temp. isn't the only factor to consider though.
-Other variables such as outside temperature, wind, preffered comfort level, and desired range of motion are important to consider.
-Some people prefer to feel super warm like they are in a both while others just need enough warmth to not be shivering in the water.
+Water temp isn't the only factor to consider though.
+Other variables such as outside temperature, wind, preferred comfort level, and desired range of motion are important to consider.
+Some people prefer to feel super warm like they are in a boat while others just need enough warmth to not be shivering in the water.
 At the end of the day it is all about your personal desired level of warmth and comfort.
 After all, if you are cold, you won't be having fun.

 There is no perfect equation to find the right gear.
 For example, you might go out and ride in 60 degree water and decide to wear a full wetsuit whereas your buddy opts to wear a drysuit instead.
 Nothing wrong with either choice.

 Now that we've gone through what gear you'll need, we'll now go into more details about each of those products.

 Wetsuits | The Go-To Option for Cold Water Riding

 A wetsuit is the most popular choice in cold water.
 Once you decide to go the wetsuit route, there are lots of options to consider.
 We'll explain all that fun stuff so that you become a wetsuit expert by the time you are done reading.